Money laundering in Canada

 Money laundering in Canada is a problem described by professionals in 2019 as a "national crisis," and which has attracted international attention.
-Money laundering has become such a significant part of Canada's domestic economy that anti-money laundering experts have associated two distinct types of laundering (snow washing and the Vancouver Model) with the country.
 As of July 2022, a public inquiry is currently being held to gauge the extent of the problem.

 Economic impact

-Canada generates a significant share of its gross domestic product (GDP) from money laundering.
-Canadian intelligence estimates $113 billion of funds are laundered annually, which works out to over 5% of GDP.
-This generates significant demand for goods that may otherwise be considered essential, such as housing.
+Canadian intelligence estimates that between $45 and $113 billion of funds are laundered annually.

 Housing

 Canadian housing is a frequently used tool for money laundering that often involves organized crime, according to Criminal Intelligence Service Canada, one of the country's intelligence agencies.
-The problem has become a global phenomenon in countries with high home prices and low levels of scrutiny for home purchases.
-However, Canada is uniquely targeted due to a lack of beneficial ownership, meaning the true owner of property is never collected by authorities.
+Canada is uniquely targeted due to a lack of beneficial ownership, meaning the true owner of property is never collected by authorities.

 Luxury vehicles

 Canada's lack of vehicle purchasing regulations have made luxury passenger vehicles a common tool for money laundering.
 Luxury vehicles are purchased with illicit cash since payments are only regulated in some provinces, and then sold.
 The depreciation is a relatively small price to obtain clean money that can be deposited into a bank account with a clear source of funds.